M\"obius function for modules and thin representations: Preliminaries and notation

-In several places, we will implicitly use Shur's lemma in several forms.
+Schur's lemma is implicitly used in several proofs.
 For a simple $R$-module $S$, a nonzero homomorphism whose domain (codomain) is $S$ is a monomorphism (epimorphism).
 Consequently, the ring of endomorphisms, $End_R(S)$, is a division ring, as all nonzero endomorphisms are isomorphisms.